Jan 04, 2021; 6:15pm PST

 Feb 22, 2021; 6:15pm PST

 Music connects us, but like many things also seems to fall along racial cleavages, telling us where and to whom we belong.
 But, creativity rarely respects arbitrary barriers.
 In this session we explore the contributions of Black people to music across a range of genres.
-Prof Brian Lowery talks with Bruce Conforth, Professor of American culture and Founding curator of Rock & Roll Hall of Fame, and Tobe Nwigwe, a rapper and singer who spreads inspirational, meaningful messages through his music.
+Prof Brian Lowery talks with Bruce Conforth, Professor of American culture and Founding curator of Rock & Roll Hall of Fame.
 They talk about the many contributions Black people have made to almost every popular music genre, and the impact African American music has had on almost every corner of the world.

 Retired University of Michigan professor of American Culture; Founding curator of Rock & Roll Hall of Fame Author of "Up Jumped the Devil: The Real Life of Robert Johnson" and "African American Folksong and American Cultural Politics: The Lawrence Gellert Story"